Recycling & Waste

 - In our manufacturing operations, waste materials are segregated and recycled by our waste management vendors into reusable commodities, reducing the overall cost of recycling to the business.

-- Our North Carolina locations recycled more than 562 metric tons, and composted more than 17.1 metric tons of waste.
-The total solid waste generated at our North Carolina campus locations decreased 2.3 percent from 2013 to 2014.
+- Our North Carolina locations recycled more than 797 metric tons, and composted more than 15.6 metric tons of waste, in total accounting for more than 89% of the material handled in 2015.

-- The Bangalore, India, location recycled 25.84 metric tons and reused 2.39 metric tons – approximately 66 percent of the waste generated.
+- Our Bangalore, India, location recycled 54.93 metric tons and reused 4.96 metric tons – approximately 74 percent of the waste generated.

 The graphic below depicts our solid waste metrics from our owned and operated manufacturing locations.
 Note that operational waste recycling performance depends on both EMC performance and the availability of supporting services by local waste hauling and disposal vendors.
 This breakdown of waste streams illustrates our key sources of solid waste and demonstrates the complexity of proper waste stream segregation as well as the need for and importance of local recycling services.